- The yield curve has inverted more times than there have been recessions in recent decades

 Oil price drop

-In other news, oil prices dropped on Thursday as the White House announced the largest-ever release of crude oil reserves from country’s emergency stockpile in a bid to ease shortage fears.
-The commodity was trading down almost 5% at 16:30 GMT on Thursday at $108 a barrel.
+In other news, oil prices dropped on Thursday as the White House announced the largest-ever release of crude oil reserves from country’s emergency stockpile in a bid to ease shortage fears3.
+The commodity was trading down almost 5% at 16:30 GMT on Thursday at $108 a barrel4.

 “The Biden administration is looking to combat some of the effects of inflation through